 What to Do When Your Dog Has Eaten Too Much Fat

 If you feel that you have started to incorporate too much fat into your dog’s diet, it’s not too late to correct the issue.
 You can always consult with your vet and swap over to great low-fat dog food.
 But remember, fat content and requirements in food vary a lot, depending on the age, health, and level of activity of your dog, and should not be changed without consulting a professional, either a canine nutritionist or a vet, as lack of fat in the diet is also not good.

 There are so many different great options to choose from.
 We recommend picking up something like Evanger’s Low Fat Vegetarian Dinner Canned Dog Food or Wellness CORE Grain-Free Reduced Fat Dry Dog Food as a kibble option.
 These are great, healthy choices if you’re looking to boost your pup’s health.

-However, there may be times where an at-home switch just isn’t enough.
-If your dog is becoming overly obese, experiencing any signs of indigestion, vomiting, or is in perpetual lethargy, contact your vet.
-Your vet may recommend and prescribe a special veterinary diet in order to help your pooch get back to their fullest.
+However, there may be times when an at-home switch just isn’t enough.
+If your dog is becoming overly obese, experiencing any signs of indigestion or vomiting, or is in perpetual lethargy, contact your vet.
+Your vet will examine your dog and establish the cause for these signs, and if required, will recommend and prescribe a special veterinary diet in order to help your pooch feel better.

 Just keep in mind that these special diets require a prescription to purchase and are often much more expensive than normal food.
 So, it’s best to try and maintain your dog’s diet as best you can without veterinary intervention.

 Letting your dog have a quick taste of mayo isn’t going to do any real immediate damage.
-But letting them eat large quantities—especially over time—can definitely take a toll on them.
+But letting them eat more—especially over time—can definitely take a toll on them.
 It’s best just to avoid it altogether.
-Instead, you can offer you pup treats specially designed for canines while keeping all the special sauce to yourself.
+Instead, you can offer you pup treats specially designed for canines while keeping all the tasty sauce to yourself.